 Highlights: DIY tofu hot dog, vegan cheese sauce, vegan bacon, vegan chipotle aioli.

-This half vegan restaurant, half antique shop is one of the quirkiest stops we’ve found during our travels.
+This half vegetarian restaurant, half antique shop is one of the quirkiest stops we’ve found during our travels.
 A small kitchen separates the two spaces—the right side filled to the brim with objects and clothing, the left side filled with mismatching dining room tables and chairs.
 If you’re looking for a place that feels like you’re getting a homemade vegan meal cooked for you by your best friend, this is the spot for you.
 It’s definitely not a four-star or a traditional cafe, but it’s a uncommon experience that allows you to enjoy vegan comfort food in Pittsburgh’s oldest vegetarian restaurant.

 Highlights: Tofu Walnut Meatball Sandwich, Seitan Stew.